hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-dns-template zoho

-The function for obtaining the DNS template parameters.
+This function for obtaining the DNS template parameters.

 *******************************************************************